tenzir/tenzir/web/docs/tql2/language/expressions.md

 { result: "Hello World!" }
 ```

-`in` can be used to check whether a string contains a substring:
+Check if a string contains a substring using `in`:

 ```tql
 a = "World" in "Hello World"